catseye/tree/README.markdown

 The `--1-line` option lists a summary of the files in each directory on one line, truncating the line if it is longer than the max-width.

+The `--count` option causes a count of files in each directory to be display instead of listing the files themselves.

-If neither of those options are given, all files in a directory are listed compactly over multiple lines, in a "block".
+If none of those options are given, all files in a directory are listed compactly over multiple lines, in a "block".

 The `--max-width` option can be used to set the length of truncation or block-wrapping.
-It defaults to 75.
+It defaults to the width of the terminal window as returned by `stty size`, if that program can be run, otherwise 75.

 The `--exclude` option sets the list of directory names to not descend into (a comma-separated list).
 It defaults to `venv`, `node_modules`,